 From summer to fall 2022, the community was asked to share their traffic safety concerns when travelling in Boulder.
 The City of Boulder hosted a virtual open house for community members, facilitated stakeholder meetings with Community Cycles and the Center for People with Disabilities, a hosted a survey and web map hosted through the city's engagement platform, Be Heard Boulder, and hosted an in-person event at the San Lazaro Mobile Home Park.
 Community members shared over 700 comments on specific locations where they felt unsafe traveling by foot, bike, and/or vehicle.
+Appendix B includes a summary of Phase 1 engagement activities.
 This is what the city learned through the online survey and web map: